CSPon/Undecided/README.md

 ### For Reference

-Memory address from 0x00 to 0xFF
+Memory address must be assigned before using.

 All possible registers are added.